Evidence-Based · CGA Components · EMR Documentation · Free

 Katz ADL

 6-item Activities of Daily Living assessment measuring independence in bathing, dressing, toileting, transfers, continence, and feeding.
+Required for SNF MDS 3.0.

-ADL Katz Geriatric Functional Status Care
+ADL Katz Geriatric Functional Status SNF MDS

 Instrumental ADLs Functional Independence